PavelRudko-ARM/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 **Do**

-* Use secondary level command buffers instead of submitting multiple primary command buffers per frame.
+* Use multi-threading for command buffer recording if possible.

 **Avoid**